Earl Barish

 Earl Barish (born 1943 in Fort William, Ontario) is a businessman from Winnipeg, Manitoba, Canada.
-His family developed the Dickie Dee ice cream brand.
+His family developed the Dickie Dee ice cream mobile brand.

-He was also behind the IBA (the International Basketball Association) team, the Winnipeg Cyclone.
+He also owned the IBA (the International Basketball Association) team, the Winnipeg Cyclone.
+Barish also served as league president of the IBA from 1995 to 1999.

-In March 2006, Barish was appointed President and CEO of 4328796 Manitoba Ltd. This numbered company was the major shareholder in Salisbury House, a chain of 22 (at the time of Barish's nomination) restaurants in the Winnipeg area.
+In March 2006, Barish was appointed president and CEO of 4328796 Manitoba Ltd. This numbered company was the major shareholder in Salisbury House, a chain of 22 (at the time of Barish's nomination) restaurants in the Winnipeg area.
 The chain was sold in December 2017 to a partnership that includes restaurateur Noel Bernier, the Metis Economic Development Fund (MEDF), David Filmon, and several senior managers of Salisbury House.
-In July 2019, it was announced that Barish had purchased the Salisbury House chain back less than two years after selling it.
+In July 2019, it was announced that Barish had purchased Noel Bernier's shares in the Salisbury House chain back less than two years after selling it.

-In June 2008, Barish was appointed the Chairman of the Board of B'nai Brith Canada.
+In June 2008, Barish was appointed the chairman of the Board of B'nai Brith Canada.

-Barish also served on the Executive Committee of Maccabi Canada.
+Barish also served on the executive committee of Maccabi Canada.